fkhadra/react-toastify/README.md

 - Fancy progress bar to display the remaining time
 - Possibility to update a toast

-## Migrate from v3 to v4
+## From v3 to v4

 Glamor has been dropped to switch back to scss due to user's feedback.
 You can read more about that choice if you take a look at the issues history.
 - Passing glamor rule to className is still working 😎.
-- The css file needs to be imported now.
+- A css file needs to be imported now.
+- Toast are now draggable, you can swipe to close
+- New built-in transition added
+- Playground for contributor
 - You may use glamorous or any other css-in-js library that relies on glamor.
 (Haven't been tested)

 ## Usage